A hot-spot for climate innovation

 Hamburg: In Hamburg, Climate-KIC is mainly present through the University of Hamburg who participate in several projects and since this year host the climate innovation summer school “The Journey”.
 Broadening of Climate-KIC activities is foreseen.

 Munich: Munich has been a key hub of the Climate-KIC Accelerator since its beginning, hosted by UnternehmerTUM in Munich.
 Furthermore TU Munich is strongly engaged in hosting the Journey summer school programme and takes part in several innovation projects.

-North-Rhine-Westphalia: The industrial hot-spot in the West of Germany is a hub for industrial innovation projects, e.g. Climate-KIC’s flagship programme EnCO2re has a strong presence there as industrial Co-lead Covestro has its headquarters there.
-Other important partners in the region include FZ Jülich, Bayer, RWTH Aachen, and Wuppertal Institute.
+North-Rhine-Westphalia: The industrial hot-spot in the West of Germany is a hub for industrial innovation projects, e.g. Climate-KIC’s EnCO2re programme: industrial Co-lead Covestro has its headquarters there.
+Other important partners in the region include RWTH Aachen, FZ Jülich, Bayer, Ebusplan and Wuppertal Institute.